watty62/SOD/FE.md

 - West College Scotland
 - West Lothian College

 According to __Ayshire College__'s [Guide to Information Nov 2018](https://www1.ayrshire.ac.uk/media/6982/ayrshire-college-guide-to-information-november-2018.pdf) you can request both their open data publication plan _and_ the datasets theselves:  "This information can be requested by email to – foi@ayrshire.ac.uk"!
-Needless to say, I have requested both of those.
+Needless to say, I did that.
+I receieved a reply on 27 March 2020 to say that the Open Data Publication Plan "has not been created or published and as a consequence is not currently available.", and "These data sets, metadata and links are not currently available" and inviting me to respond.
+I did - pointing out that the above doc from 2018 is therfore erroneous and suggesting that they update it. * Update August 2020 * The doc is still there suggesting you ask for their open data plan and data.
+Go ahead! :)

 __City of Glasgow College__ has a [publication scheme}(https://www.cityofglasgowcollege.ac.uk/sites/default/files/CoGC%20MPS%20191219.pdf) with a file_name indicating it is from Dec 2019 - even if the doc is labelled 2017 - which at Class 9 ("Page 38 of 36") shows clear intent to create a single point of entry for a range of data to which links are provided.
 At present the data is in reports and the licensing, where available is not open.
 But the ambition to do it right is clear.